 Look for data published by reputable organizations or individuals.

 This will ensure that the information you are using is accurate.
-It’s important to keep your content fresh and relevant, so if you’re noticing that something isn’t working, don’t be afraid to make a change.
+It’s important to keep your content fresh and relevant.
+If you notice something isn’t working, don’t be afraid to make a change.

 Understand Search Intent

 Search intent is the purpose behind a user’s search.
 Understanding search intent is key to creating content that meets users’ needs.
-If your content isn’t performing as well as you’d like it to, take a look at the search intent behind the queries it’s ranking for.
+If your content isn’t performing as well as you’d like, take a look at the search intent behind the queries it’s ranking for.

 Is your content fulfilling that intent?
-If not, you may need to revise your content and adjust it to better match what people are looking for to see an improvement in your performance.
+If not, you may need to revise your content.
+Adjust it to better match what people are looking for to improve your performance.

 Notice that the post starts with “What are the Best Privacy Policy Generators?” and then under those recommendations, he covers “What is a Privacy Policy Generator?”

-Many bloggers would make the mistake of explaining what privacy policy generators are first to try to make their content more in-depth, but that wasn’t what the searcher primarily wanted.
+Many bloggers make the mistake of explaining what privacy policy generators are first, trying to make their content more in-depth, but that wasn’t what the searcher primarily wanted.

-They wanted to know what the best privacy policy generator software is, so he covered that point first.
+They wanted to know which privacy policy generator software is best, so he addressed that first.

 Improve Content To Be Better Than The TOP In The SERP